ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-1/exercise-1.md

 ![Step](../media/1/24.jpg)

 ## 25. **Access Your Workspace**
-In your workspace, you should find the 'Load Raw Taxi Data' pipeline and the 'BronzeRawData' Lakehouse.
+In your workspace, you should find the `Load Raw Taxi Data` pipeline and the `BronzeRawData` Lakehouse.
 Enter the Lakehouse.
 ![Step](../media/1/25.jpg)

 ## 26. **Review Data Table**
-In the 'Tables' section, observe the new table and preview the data it contains.
+In the `Tables` section, observe the new table and preview the data it contains.

 ![Step](../media/1/26.jpg)

 ---

 > [!TIP]
 > Congratulations on completing the first and most significant task of Exercise 1! **Now, please take a moment to check your timing.
-If you are halfway through the allotted time for the entire Exercise 1, consider skipping Task 1.2 and proceed directly to [1.3 Create a shortcut](#task-13-create-shortcut)** as this 1.3 task is required for the Exercise 2 'Transform data using notebooks and Spark clusters'.
+If you are halfway through the allotted time for the entire Exercise 1, consider skipping Task 1.2 and proceed directly to [1.3 Create a shortcut](#task-13-create-shortcut)** as this 1.3 task is required for the Exercise 2 `Transform data using notebooks and Spark clusters`.
 >
 > Remember, you can always return to this exercise later.